leandoero/leandoero/README.md

 ## 💻 My Projects:
+🚀 **Current Project:** [OnlineOrders](https://github.com/leandoero/OnlineOrders) – API for managing clients, orders, and products.
-You can find my projects in my repositories: [GitHub Repositories](https://github.com/leandoero?tab=repositories) 🚀
+📌 You can find the rest of my projects in my repositories: [GitHub Repositories](https://github.com/leandoero?tab=repositories)

 ## 📫 How to reach me: